 One can form the generalized SFB power spectrum

-and define the azimuthally averaged pseudo power spectrum for the observed field $\delta^{\mathcal{O}}(\bx)$ similar to Eq.~\eqref{eq:cSFBPS-W}.
-Compared to the cSFB PS defined in Eq.~\eqref{eq:cSFBPS-def}, the generalized SFB power spectrum takes two spherical Bessel functions of orders $a$ and $b$, which can be different than the order $\ell$ of angular multipoles.
-When $a=b=\ell$, the generalized SFB PS reduces to the usual SFB power spectrum.
+and define the azimuthally averaged pseudo power spectrum for the observed field $\Delta^{\mathcal{O}}(\bx)$ similar to Eq.~\eqref{eq:cSFBPS-W}.
+Compared to the cSFB power spectrum defined in Eq.~\eqref{eq:cSFBPS-def}, the generalized SFB power spectrum takes two spherical Bessel functions of orders $a$ and $b$, which can be different than the order $\ell$ of angular multipoles.
+When $a=b=\ell$, the generalized SFB power spectrum reduces to the usual SFB power spectrum.